tommasodiotalevi/AI4HEP/DQMwithAE/README.md

 > [!IMPORTANT]
 > This repository must be cloned inside the `persistent-storage` folder of the other repository, in order to see it inside the container.

+## Repository structure

+The structure of this hands-on is organized as follows:

+- `DQMwithAE.ipynb`: Jupyter notebook with the hands-on session, for Data Quality Monitoring using Autoencoders.
+- `DQMwithLSTM.ipynb`: Jupyter notebook with an additional example of using LSTM Autoencoders for sequential data.

+Data will be automatically downloaded when running the notebooks and stored in a `data/` folder.